ThinkbotsAreFree/sona/README.md

 ## underlying core concepts

-### vectors and atoms
+### vectors and semes

 sona is based on differential vectors.

-an atom is defined only by its relations to other atoms.
+a seme is a minimal unit of meaning. a seme is defined only by its relations to other semes.

-a relation between two atoms is characterized by an N-dimensions vector that describes the relation.
+a relation between two semes is characterized by an N-dimensions vector that describes the relation.
 ```
                  gender   rarity   ...
 king-queen       +1       =0